Home » FAQs

-Yes we service and sell spare parts for almost every brand of Central Vacuum including 5 Star, Astrovac, Auskay, Beam, Canavac, Centralvac, Compact2, Cyclovac, Drainvac, DVS, EasyVac, Elantra, Electron, Eurovac, EVS, Excel, Hayden, Hayden Supervac, Hills, Hoover, InterVac, Laservac, MaxVac, Modern Day, Monarch, Ovis, Premier, Premier Clean, Pullman, Smart, Smartvac, Silent Master, Tellus, Tornado, Ultra Clean, UltraClean, UltraVac, Valdeig, Vacumaid, Wadvark, WardVak, and Zanussi.
+Yes we service and sell spare parts for almost every brand of Central Vacuum including 5 Star, Astrovac, Auskay, Beam, BVS, Canavac, Centralvac, Compact2, Cyclovac, Drainvac, DVS, EasyVac, Elantra, Electron, Eurovac, EVS, Excel, Hayden, Hayden Supervac, Hills, Hoover, InterVac, Laservac, MaxVac, Mistral, Modern Day, Monarch, Ovis, Premier, Premier Clean, Pullman, Smart, Smartvac, Silent Master, Tellus, Tornado, Ultra Clean, UltraClean, UltraVac, Valdeig, Vacumaid, Wadvark, WardVak, and Zanussi.

 Although your system has been designed for maximum performance and service life, there are some guidelines you can follow to help prolong its serviceability and life.

 Drimaster prevents many of the problems associated with condensation in your home, such as mould growth on walls, ceilings, furniture, clothes and curtains.

 Drimaster also eliminates any musty odours which can result from severe condensation.
 It purifies the air, resulting in less allergens and providing relief from those suffering from asthma or allergies.

 The outcome is a cleaner, drier and healthier living environment.

 Drimaster offers all the same benefits as other positive pressure home ventilation systems in the New Zealand market.
 However, the difference is the much more affordable price and cheaper on-going running costs.

 You can be assured you are purchasing a reliable and quality product, made by a reputable and world-class company with many years’ experience in the industry.